-I experimented on my own before I learned the best practices of lacto-fermentation, and while my first batch of sauerkraut worked out well, but a few other projects that I attempted failed in a sad, smelly way.
-The good thing about failure is that you can learn what *not* to do, research new methods, and try again!
+I experimented on my own before I learned the best practices of lacto-fermentation, and while my first batch of sauerkraut worked out well, a few other projects failed in a sad, smelly way.
+The good thing about failure is that it offers the lesson of what *not* to do, lets you research new methods, and then you can try again!

 After careful consideration and reading Wild Fermentation by Sandor Katz, I realized that my most common problem was the difficulty in keeping the fermenting veggies under the brine.
 This part is very important, as the salt brine allows only the GOOD bacteria (lactobacillius) to thrive, and keeps the molds and icky bacterias at bay.

-To try to keep the veggies submerged, I tried rocks, smaller jars, plastic wrap, and all sorts of other methods I found online, but most of them succumbed to mold or fruit flies before I could save them.
+I tried rocks, smaller jars, plastic wrap, and all sorts of other methods I found online to try to keep the veggies submerged, but most of them succumbed to mold or fruit flies before I could save them.

 Small Batch Lacto-Fermentation Makes Sense

-Huge batches don’t make sense for our household since I’m the most enthusiastic fermenting nerd and I don’t want anything to go to waste.
+I’m the most enthusiastic eater of fermented foods and I don’t want anything to go to waste.
 The other members of my home are not so keen on sauerkraut or pickled veggies.
-Now that I had a wide mouthed pint jar that worked with the Fermentools, I could play around with small batch lacto-fermentation.
+Huge batches simply don’t make sense for our household.

-Bit by bit, the vegetables begin to break down and release their moisture.
-After a few minutes of mashing, I poured the mix into the clean jar.
-I set the glass weight on top of the mix and pushed it down hard with the tamper, forcing all of the veggies under the brine.
+Bit by bit, the salt will make the vegetables break down and release their moisture.
+After a few minutes of mashing, pour the mix into a clean jar.
+Set the glass weight on top of the mix and push it down with the tamper to force all of the veggies under the brine.
 The kit I was using had a lid with an airlock, and so I put that on, but whatever method you are using is fine.

 After just a day or two, the brine had small bubbles rising in it!
 I gave it another few days and then removed the glass weight.
-I then used a pair of clean chopsticks to taste the mash and see how things were progressing.
-The cabbage and carrots are still too crunchy, but wow!
-Is this ferment ever potent!
-The garlic and the pepper have been so amped up that the heat just lingers on the tongue and throat for a long time.
-These veggies and this brine are going to make a delicious hot sauce if it keeps going in this direction.
+I then used a pair of clean chopsticks to taste the veggies and see how things were progressing.
+The cabbage and carrots were still too crunchy, but wow!
+This ferment was potent!
+The garlic and the pepper were strong and the heat lingered on the tongue and throat for a long time.
+These veggies and this brine were destined to be a spicy relish and hot sauce!

-From a pile of leftovers that could have been compost, stock or stir-fry, I’ve got a fantastically spicy condiment to complement sandwiches, salads, and make a pop in all kinds of recipes (egg-rolls, here I come).
+From a pile of leftovers that could have been composted, turned into stock, or stir-fried, there was now a fantastically spicy condiment to complement sandwiches, salads, and make a pop in all kinds of recipes!

 To make a long story short – don’t be afraid to play!